PieLabs/serve-pie/README.md

 ```

 mocha --debug-brk test/spec/path/to/spec.js
-# then you can attach an inspector to port 5858
+# then you can attach a debugger to localhost:5858
-npm install -g node-inspector
+# eg: npm install -g node-inspector
-node-debug _mocha test/spec/**
+#     node-debug _mocha test/spec/**
 ```

 ### TODOS